richardjharris/yomikun-database/doc/future_ideas.md

 Most names (あけみ, ナオト) have kana variants recorded.
 Question is how we should handle other forms of the names.
 Should we insert phantom records for the other names?

-## Incorrect kana

-We are now encoding 菅野 as "kan'no" etc., but client database needs to handle this also.

 ## Missing kana names